lenasterg/ls-comment-stopwords-checker-ms/README.md

 3. Create or edit the `stopwords.txt` file in the plugin directory to define the prohibited words.
 By default, this file uses the stopword list from the [WordPress Comment Blacklist](https://github.com/splorp/wordpress-comment-blacklist/blob/master/reference/strings.txt).

 ### Configuration:
+- NONE.

-- Define the stopwords in the `stopwords.txt` file (one word per line).
+- If you want you can add more stopwords in the `stopwords.txt` file (one word per line).
-- Add the email address of the Super Admin in the `LS_SUPER_ADMIN_EMAIL` constant in the `ls-comment-stopword-checker.php` file.
+- If you want to change the get emails in a different email address than the  email address of the Super Admin you can define it in the `LS_SUPER_ADMIN_EMAIL` constant in the `ls-comment-stopword-checker.php` file.
-- A settings page is available under Network Admin > Stopword Checker to view or manage stopwords.
+- A settings page is available under Network Admin > Stopword Checker to view stopwords.

 ## Frequently Asked Questions